-The Building Level Emergency Response Plan (BLERP) will include map renderings and floor plans of each building.
+The Building Level Emergency Response Plan (BLERP) includes a map renderings and floor plans of each building.
 The potential hazards for each building will be clearly marked and are given to the appropriate agencies.
+The information in the BLERP is considered confidential.